Request Demo

 3 Ways to Measure Customer Perception

-1. Analyzing Website Traffic:
+1. Analyzing website traffic:

 Your website has hidden truths about how customers perceive your brand.
 Analyzing your website traffic gives insights into customer perception.
 But it is important to look for clues in the right places.
+Free tools like Google Analytics can be used to analyze your website.
+Start by looking into basic details:

 • How many customers typed your company URL in the search bar?